jan-trnka/home-assistant-goodwe-pv-control/README.md

 ## 🔋 Auto Set DoD

 Automatically adjusts the Depth of Discharge (DoD) of the battery based on today's solar production forecast and your typical energy consumption.
 It ensures conservative discharge during low production periods (e.g., winter), while allowing deeper discharge during expected sunny days.
+Standard winter DoD value is set when SoC (state of charge) drops down to that value.
 The basic GoodWe Inverter integration is expected.

 ### Entities
 **GoodWe DoD Entity**